jamapru/fivestars/README.md

 # fivestars
-A package for parsing short text.
+A package for parsing short text based on Amazon.com reviews.